 As you can see, having a dedicated reviews page is a great destination to showcase reviews from various sources.
 Allow customers to make their own decisions and eventually use it to submit feedback directly on your social media pages or through forms.

-How to respond to positive and negative reviews on Google
+How to hide reviews on your Google My Business page?

 Google reviews can make or break a business.
 Sadly, people (or fake accounts) do leave negative or fake reviews, which can negatively impact your online reputation.